finos/FDC3/docs/agent-bridging/spec.md

         channelsState: Record<string, Context[]>
     },
     meta: {
-        /** Unique GUID for this request */
+        /** Unique UUID for this request */
-        requestGuid: string,
+        requestUuid: string,
         /** Timestamp at which request was generated */
         timestamp:  date
     }